 Since 1999, our diocese has resettled approximately 850 refugees.
 From individuals to families – even a family of 15! – we have given hope to many.
 We continue to restore lives as we resettle more refugees with the many volunteers and donors who facilitate, support, and promote the settlement of newcomers.

 The work of refugee settlement is only possible through the compassionate commitment of people like you.

+Each year our diocese warmly welcomes refugees into our communities.
 After fleeing persecution, refugees can thrive and enrich Canada because they are protected, welcomed, and offered care.
-Globally, there are almost 20 million refugees many of whom are awaiting resettlement.
+With your support through time and financial donations, we are changing lives.

 - Jesus—himself a refugee—invites us to ministry that transforms lives.